oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/peopelsoft/psft-starterpack/files/PeopleSoftMigrationTemplate.md

 *Use this text for every engagement.
 Do not change.
 Align with the Cloud Adoption Framework.*

-The safety of the ACME's Oracle Cloud Infrastructure (OCI) environment and data is the ACME’s priority.
+The safety of the ${doc.customer.name}'s Oracle Cloud Infrastructure (OCI) environment and data is the ${doc.customer.name}’s priority.

-To following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
+The following table of OCI Security Best Practices lists the recommended topics to provide a secure foundation for every OCI implementation.
 It applies to new and existing tenancies and should be implemented before the Workload defined in this document will be implemented.

 Workload-related security requirements and settings like tenancy structure, groups, and permissions are defined in the respective chapters.

 Any deviations from these recommendations needed for the scope of this document will be documented in the chapters below.
-They must be approved by ACME.
+They must be approved by ${doc.customer.name}.

-ACME is responsible for implementing, managing, and maintaining all listed topics.
+${doc.customer.name} is responsible for implementing, managing, and maintaining all listed topics.

 <table style="width:25%;">
 <colgroup>